faddednatasha/faddednatasha/README.md

 ## 👋 About Me:

 I'm a passionate Data & Business Analytics enthusiast with a strong foundation in Data Science, Machine Learning, and UI/UX Design.
 I enjoy uncovering meaningful insights from complex datasets and turning them into actionable strategies and intuitive digital experiences.
-My journey involves a blend of analytical problem-solving and user-centered design, focused on making data both impactful and accessible.Currently seeking Data Analyst / Business Analyst roles in Singapore (graduating July 2026, open to EP sponsorship).
+My journey involves a blend of analytical problem-solving and user-centered design, focused on making data both impactful and accessible.
+Currently seeking Data Analyst / Business Analyst roles in Singapore (graduating July 2026, open to EP sponsorship).

 ## 🌐 Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/aayushiiit/)